 In parallel, UNDP develops ambitious programmes for a more inclusive, greener, and sustainable recovery over the medium and longer-term.
-UNDP supports the recovery of communities through its portfolio of signature recovery solutions, focusing on livelihoods and economic recovery, community infrastructure, local governance and peacebuilding.
-The focus is on recovery interventions that build or strengthen resilience and capacities and that help to lay the foundations for sustainable recovery and towards transformative - greener, more inclusive and equitable - longer-term sustainable development pathways.
+UNDP supports the recovery of communities through its portfolio of signature recovery solutions, focusing on livelihoods and economic recovery, community infrastructure, energy and environment, local governance and peacebuilding.
+The focus is on people-centered recovery interventions that increase people's agency and opportunity, that strengthen resilience and capacities and that help to lay the foundations for sustainable recovery, and towards transformative - greener, more inclusive and equitable - longer-term sustainable development pathways.

 UNDP is also rolling out new innovative approaches to risk finance and insurance to build resilience and protect livelihoods when crises strike.
-Through its Insurance and Risk Finance Facility, UNDP is focusing on five interrelated workstreams: Integrating the analytical capacity and expertise of the insurance industry into development;
+Through its Insurance and Risk Finance Facility, UNDP is focusing on five interrelated workstreams: integrating the analytical capacity and expertise of the insurance industry into development; protecting communities through broadening insurance inclusion; providing countries with assistance to deliver risk finance solutions across development, recovery and humanitarian settings; investing in risk and resilience that protect natural assets while decreasing community vulnerability; and pivoting insurance investors towards SDG-aligned projects in developing countries.